oneapi-src/level-zero-spec/core/PROG.md

 ```
 See ::xe_function_get_attribute_t for more information on the "get" attributes.

-Use xeFunctionSetAttributes to set attributes from a function object.
+Use ::xeFunctionSetAttribute to set attributes from a function object.

 ```c
     // Function performs indirect device access.